ooyama2002/firefox_CopyHyperlinkWithinPage/README.md

-# firefox_CopyHyperlinkWithinPage
+# CopyHyperlinkWithinPage
-firefox add on. copy a hyperlink within a page.
+CopyHyperlinkWithinPage is a firefox addon.
+Copies hyperlinks in the page to the clipboard.